astronomer/docs/astro/develop-project.md

 Once the project builds, you can access the Airflow UI by going to `http://localhost:8080/` and logging in with `admin` for both your username and password.
 You can also access your Postgres database at `localhost:5432/postgres`.

-You do not need to use the Airflow UI to run and debug your DAGs.
-You can use the `astro run` command to run and debug the DAGs within your Ariflow project with just the command line.
-See [Run and Debug DAGs with Astro Run](test-and-troubleshoot-locally.md#run-and-debug-dags-with-astro-run) for more information.
+You don't need to use the Airflow UI to run and debug your DAGs.
+You can use the `astro run` command to run and debug your DAGs from the command line.
+See [Run and Debug DAGs with Astro Run](test-and-troubleshoot-locally.md#run-and-debug-dags-with-astro-run).

 :::info